Top 10 Summer Fruits and Vegetables to Grow

 Tasty Heirlooms: Dr. Wyche’s Yellow, Green Husk, Pineapple, Purple, Purple de Milpa, Toma Verde

 From crisp bells to molten-lava-intensity jalapenos, peppers add color, zest and nutrition to recipes.
-Bells offer vitamins A, C and K and chilies contain capsaicin, which fights inflammation and arthritis pain.
+Bell peppers offer vitamins A, C and K and chilies contain capsaicin, which fights inflammation and arthritis pain.
 Peppers also add color to gardens full of green summer fruits and vegetables.

 Planting Advice: When soil is warm and frost danger passes, set transplants 18 to 24 inches apart, in full sun and well-draining soil; water deeply, consistently and uniformly.
 Use stakes and cages as needed.
 Note that despite their final color, most bells emerge green, then change color as they mature.

 Harvest Tips: Pick bells in 65 to 75 days; chilies in 70 to 85 days.
 Pick all bell pepper varieties at any size; select firm fruit that breaks away easily.
 Pick often to encourage more blossoms.

 Want to grow fruit?
 We found the top 10 dwarf fruit trees for small spaces.

 In the South, gumbo and okra go together like fried and chicken.
 Typically used to thicken stews and soups, or in salads, this little-known veggie also is tasty pickled, steamed or deep-fried.
 And you don’t have to live down South to grow it.